 United Bank for Africa Plc (the "Bank") is a Nigerian registered company with address at 57 Marina, Lagos, Nigeria.
-The consolidated financial statements of the Bank for the period ended June 30, 2014 comprise the Bank (Parent) and its subsidiaries (together referred to as the "Group" and individually referred to as Group entities").
-The bank and its other banking subsidiaries are primarily involved in corporate, commercial and retail banking, trade services, cash management and treasury services.
-Through its other subsidiaries, it carries out the following businesses: capital raising, issuing house services, financial advisory services, mergers and acquisitions advisory, security trading, asset management, stockbroking, trusteeship, registrarship, as well as custodial services.
+The consolidated financial statements of the Bank for the period ended September 30, 2014 comprise the Bank (Parent) and its subsidiaries (together referred to as the "Group" and individually referred to as Group entities").
+The Bank and its other banking subsidiaries are primarily involved in corporate, commercial and retail banking, trade services, cash management and treasury services.
+Through its other subsidiaries, it carries out custodial services, bureaux change services and wholesale banking services.